Your trusted partner in cosmetic care abroad

 When Can You Fly After Alar Reduction?

 Most patients are cleared to fly home 7 days after surgery, once sutures have been removed and your surgeon has confirmed that healing is progressing well.
 Cabin pressure at cruising altitude poses no risk to the result at this stage.
 The recovery is lighter than rhinoplasty, so the clearance window is shorter.
-Some patients notice mild puffiness during the flight from reduced movement — this is temporary and settles within a day of landing.
+Some patients notice mild puffiness during the flight from reduced movement.
+This is temporary and settles within a day of landing.

 When Can You Return to Work and Exercise?